voxel51/platform-sdk/examples/README.md

 ## Overview

-This directory defines a `platform-demo` analytic that is ready for deployment to the Voxel51 Platform.
-The actual functionality of the analytic is defined in the `main.py` file; it simply downloads an input video and randomly generates a labels file that contains a single randomly oriented object detection.
+The `examples/` directory of this repository defines a `platform-demo` analytic that is ready for deployment to the Voxel51 Platform.
+The actual functionality of the analytic is simple: it downloads an input video and randomly generates a `VideoLabels` file that contains a single randomly oriented object detection.

 The following files constitute the definition of the analytic: